TSA Guides

 How is the TSA Scored?

-Section 1 is marked by the examining body, Cambridge Assessment Admissions Testing.
-The process of marking involves taking the raw marks from the assessment and converting them into a score on a scale roughly between 1 and 100, which will be your final result.
+The process of marking Section 1 involves taking the raw marks from the assessment and converting them into a score on a scale roughly between 1 and 100, which will be your final result.
 This scale does not have a consistent conversion from year to year but is instead adjusted based on the difficulty of the paper.

 As an example of the scoring, here you can see the score distributions for the Oxford TSA for the 2023/24 admission cycle: